isomerpages/chi-ogpshowcase/index.md

       title: Open Government Products for Healthcare
       background: /images/Artboard.png
   - infobar:
-      title: Healthcare now has access to secure, easy-to-use tools
+      title: Healthcare now has access to secure and easy-to-use tools
-      description: Open Government Products are tools designed to enhance public good, both for public officers and citizens alike.
+      description: Open Government Products are tools designed by GovTech to enhance public good, both for public officers and citizens alike.
       button: View all available products
       url: /products/checkfirst
   - resources: